dartmouth-cs52-20X/project-touch-the-fire/README.md

 * Socket.io
     * Used to communicate between the server and the browser
-* Phaser.js
-    * Game engine software
 * Express
     * Used to handle multiple requests server-side
 * Webpack
     * Used for compilation
+* Phaser.js
+    * Library to handle game function

 ## Setup

-This project requires both the code in this repo and the [server repo](https://github.com/dartmouth-cs52-20X/project-api-touch-the-fire)
+This project requires both the code in this repo and the [client repo](https://github.com/dartmouth-cs52-20X/project-touch-the-fire)

 ### Client Repo

+Find our dev site [here.](http://touch-the-fire.surge.sh/)

-The game is hosted on port 8080.
+The game is hosted locally on port 8080.

 - `yarn install`
 - `yarn start`

 ### Server Repo

+Find our dev server [here.](https://touch-the-fire-api.herokuapp.com/)

-The server is hosted on port 9090.
+The server is hosted locally on port 9090.

 - `yarn install`
 - `yarn dev`